Updated June 19, 2023

 Introduction to Split Function in Python

 The string is a sequence of characters.
-The character can be any letter, digit, whitespace character or any special symbols.
-Strings in Python are immutable, it means once created it cannot be modified.
-However, we can make a copy of the string and can perform various operations on it.
-For this Python provides a separate class “str” for string handling and manipulations.
+The character can be any letter, digit, whitespace, or special symbol.
+Once you create a string in Python, you cannot alter it because it is unchangeable.
+However, we can copy the string and perform various operations.
+Python provides a separate class, “str,” for string handling and manipulations.
 One such operation is to split a large string into smaller chunks or substrings.
 Python class “str” provides a built-in function split() to facilitate this splitting operation on strings.
-The split function is the opposite of concatenation which concatenate small strings to form a large string whereas split() is used to split a large string into smaller substrings.
+The split function acts as the opposite of concatenation.
+While concatenation combines small strings to form a large string, you use the split() function to divide a large string into smaller substrings.

 split(delimiter, max splits)

-split() function is called upon a string object and takes two optional parameters and returns a list of substrings as the output.
+You call the split() function on a string object, and it takes two optional parameters and returns a list of substrings as the output.

 - Delimiter: Optional parameter where splitting takes place.
-If no parameter is given, then the string is split on the encounter of whitespace characters (space, tabs, newline).
-If separator or delimiter is provided, then splitting will be done on this delimiter.
+If no parameter is given, the string is split on whitespace characters’ encounter (space, tabs, newline).
+If you provide a separator or delimiter, the system will split the string on this delimiter.

-A potential example is reading data from CSV (comma separated values) file.
-When a text file contains data that are separated by comma or some other delimiter, split() is used to break the data into various chunks of data.
+A potential example is reading data from CSV (comma-separated values) file.
+If a text file contains data separated by a comma or some other delimiter, we use split() to break the data into various chunks.

 Examples of Split Function in Python

-Given below are the examples of Split Function in Python:
+Given below are the examples of Split Functions in Python: